 [I] have been led to the conclusion that we certainly see the surface of the Moon to be not smooth, even, and perfectly spherical as the great crowd of philosophers have believed about this and other heavenly bodies, but, on the contrary, to be uneven, rough, and crowded with depressions and bulges ... like the face of the Earth itself which is marked here and there by chains of mountains and depths of valleys.
-70

-Galileo does not say what curiosity made him first point his telescope at the Moon.
-71 It is therefore impossible to say what he expected to see.
-But as an astronomer who has had the pleasure to use a new telescope with new capabilities never before available, I can say that this is the most exciting moment in any scientist's life.
-72 To look with new eyes at new worlds, where every sight is a source of surprise is science at its most exciting.
+Because Galileo does not say what curiosity made him first point his telescope at the Moon, it is impossible to say what he expected to see.
+As an astronomer who has had the pleasure of using a new telescope with capabilities never before available, I can say that this is the most exciting moment in any scientist's life.
+To look with new eyes at worlds never before seen, where every sight is a source of surprise, is science at its most exciting.